 Strains of “Amazing Grace” drift through the McMullen Museum of Art, soft and light, in the sweet, singsong tone of a child.
 The tune is unmistakable, though the language, unless you’re Kenyan, is not.
 It’s the artist Wangechi Mutu singing in Kikuyu, a dominant language of her home country before European contact.
-The song, written by the British abolitionist John Newton, was one of redemption — at least for him.
-He had been a slaver as a young man before the evils of his trade became clear.
+The song, written by the British abolitionist John Newton, was one of redemption — at least for him; he had been a slaver as a young man before the evils of his trade became clear to him.

 Mutu is one of a half-dozen artists featured in the McMullen’s “Indian Ocean Current: Six Artistic Narratives," an ambitious endeavor that does its best to wrap its arms around epochs of cultural history, now adrift on waters rising and warming quicker than anywhere else on earth.
 If it sounds like a lot to take on, well, it is.
-Mutu’s work is joined in the downstairs portion of the exhibition by artists Hajra Waheed, Shiraz Bayjoo, Shilpa Gupta, Nicholas Hlobo, and Penny Siopis.
+On the main floor, Mutu is joined by artists Hajra Waheed, Shiraz Bayjoo, Shilpa Gupta, Nicholas Hlobo, and Penny Siopis.
 Upstairs, on an array of video screens, climate scientists sound the alarm: The Indian Ocean is ground zero for a climate catastrophe poised to make all the complexities of its confluent histories moot.

 You can think of it as a product of our increasingly desperate times.
-Another era might have brought a show focused more sharply on what cultural mixing yielded before the colonial urge to dominate took over.
-But in the year 2020, you can’t so much as mention water without talking about it rising, or flooding, or drying up entirely (really, just pick your catastrophe).
+Another era might have seen such a show focused more sharply on what cultural mixing yielded before the colonial urge to dominate took over — proto-hybridity, a past reflection of an idealized future.
+But in the year 2020, you can’t so much as mention water without talking about it rising, or flooding, or drying up entirely ( just pick your catastrophe, really).
 That makes for an exhibition split down the middle, profoundly disconnected, but profound all the same.

 Mutu’s voice floats sweetly over disaster of all kinds.
 Bayjoo, based in Mauritius, gives us his “Extraordinary Quarantines” series of photographs, which capture the residues of colonialism littering the little Indian Ocean Isle.
 They’re captivating and vaguely sad — a tropical tree looming over prim English crosses in a cemetery, a sarcophagus looming over the rocky shore.
 (A former British governor coined the phrase “Extraordinary Quarantines,” in a letter to Mark Twain, of all people, also calling Mauritius a place where one would find “all kinds of mixtures and every shade of complexion”).
 Bayjoo’s film, “Sea Shanty,” captures the safe distance at which the British liked to keep the natives, wherever they went.
 It’s shot from the deck of a boat in grainy black and white, a dark shore looming.